igrishaev/deed/readme.md

 bytes where unused bytes are reserved.
 In there future, there might be more data in the header.

-The content depend on the nature of type.
+The content depend on the nature of a type.
 Say, if it's an integer, there are always four bytes.
 If it's a string, than we have four-byte length of the upcoming byte array, and then the array by itself.